ysLeePhD/ysLeePhD.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Yongsung Lee is a postdoctoral fellow of Civil and Environmental Engineering at the Georgia Institute of Technology.
-He studies emerging mobility services and technology, with a focus on environmental sustainability and social equity.
-In addition, he teaches [open-source GIS](https://rpubs.com/spring19cp6521) and [data visualization](https://public.tableau.com/profile/yongsung.lee#!/).
+I am currently working as a postdoc in the School of Civil and Environmental Engineering at Georgia Tech.
+My research focuses on emerging mobility services and technology, and I am particularly interested to know their implications to environmental sustainability and social equity.
+I have rich experience in teaching GIS and quantitiatve method courses, and I recently taught [open-source GIS with `R`](https://rpubs.com/spring19cp6521) and [data visualization with Tableau](https://public.tableau.com/profile/yongsung.lee#!/).